-If you need to buy a new desktop Mac, Apple offers a wide range of devices that you can buy.
-Here's what to consider picking up, based on the size of your budget.
+If you need to buy a new desktop, Apple offers a wide range of devices that you can buy.
+Here's the best Mac desktop to consider picking up based on the size of your budget.

 Buying a new computer can be difficult, with a lot of research involved when it comes to features and specifications.
 This is especially true when you consider the range Apple offers to consumers.

 With the introduction of Apple Silicon, Apple has worked hard to shift its product range away from Intel chips to a small array of its own creations.
-While it has yet to complete the transition with the Mac Pro, there's still an awful lot of choice available to you.
+Now it has completed the transition with the Mac Pro, there's even more choice to consider.